 The best peptides for injury recovery — BPC-157, TB-500, GHK-Cu, and others — have genuinely compelling animal research profiles.
 BPC-157 leads for tendon repair, TB-500 for broad soft tissue healing, and GHK-Cu for collagen-dependent recovery.
 But none of them have the human clinical trial data that would allow us to call them proven therapies.

 If you're exploring these options, do so with eyes open.
 Understand the difference between animal evidence and human proof.
 Work with a qualified healthcare professional who can evaluate your specific situation.
 And don't abandon the fundamentals — proper rehabilitation, nutrition, sleep, and time remain the foundation of any recovery protocol.
+On the sleep front, some researchers are exploring DSIP (delta sleep-inducing peptide) for its potential to optimize the deep sleep stages where tissue repair is most active.

 The peptide space is moving fast.
 As GLP-1 peptides have shown in the weight loss space, peptides can move from experimental research to mainstream medicine.
 Whether the same trajectory awaits recovery peptides remains to be seen — but the biological rationale is there, and the research pipeline is growing.